persteenolsen/dotnet-8-helloworld-api/README.md

 # Functionality of the Web App

-- Just a simple Hello World Web API
+- Just a Hello World Web API

 # Tech used for creating the Web App